louis-langholtz/PlayRho/Box2D/Documentation/CollisionHandlng.md

 There's still and upward impulse being applied.
 But now instead of any impulses being applied directly against the direction of motion, the impulse is applied at angle to the motion.

-So less icky-stickiness.
+Less icky-stickiness!

 ## Modified Corner Handling